So Does God Allow It? Really!

 resist and James says YOU have to resist, not be passive and hope for the best!

-But we have the authority now to defeat the devil and remove the yokes and chains that
+But we have the authority now to defeat the devil and remove the yokes and break the

 5. God does not punish his children because they have committed sins against Him!